 Hindi & Telugu Movies in NYCThe size of the NYC Indian community is so big that Hindi films are screened week after week at mainstream American theaters like AMC Empire in Times Square and in Jamaica Multiplex theatre in Jamaica.

-Whether it is Secret Superstar or any other Indian movie you can watch them for sure in NYC.
+Whether it is Bharat or 2.0 or any other Indian movie you can watch them for sure in NYC.